Meet the Team

 Agrawal’s main research focus is sustainable operations, focusing on managerial challenges at the interface of business and the environment.
 His research interests and expertise extends across a variety of topics related to the role of businesses in addressing sustainability challenges such as circular economy, business model innovation, renewable energy, product development, supply chain sustainability and consumer behavior.
 His research has appeared in leading journals such as Management Science and M&SOM, and has received several awards.

-Senior Assistant Director, Marketing and Recruitment, MS-ESM
+Associate Director of Marketing and Recruitment, MS-ESM